aprkr/ez80asm/README.md

 * Configure a global include directory in settings to automatically search for symbols and documentation
 * Directory format can be parent/folder or parent\\\\folder
 * Directories can be absolute or relative to the workspace
-* Note that removing a directory will require VS Code to restart to reflect changes
+* Note that changing this setting may require VS Code to reload to reflect changes

-### Possible Future Features
+### Semantic Highlighting
-* Semantic highlighting, to distinguish equates and functions
+* Helps to distinguish functions(with ":"), labels (without ":"), and macros
+* Make sure you have semantic highlighting on in settings

+### Diagnostic Provider
+* Error checking while you type
+* Is in early stages, so will miss some errors or possibly incorrectly label errors
+* Disable in settings

 ### License
 This project is subject to [these terms](https://github.com/LiberalEater/ez80asm/blob/main/LICENSE.txt).